-Japanese people routinely consume raw eggs, something that causes surprise in many countries.
-This practice, however, is deeply rooted in the culture and the trust that Japanese people have in their strict food safety standards.
-The question "Why do Japanese people eat raw eggs?
-Isn't it dangerous?" is common among curious individuals and lovers of Japanese cuisine, and the answer reveals a lot about the care for quality and tradition in Japan.
+The Japanese routinely consume raw eggs, something that causes strangeness in many countries.
+This practice, however, is deeply rooted in the culture and the trust that the Japanese have in their strict food safety standards.
+The question “Why do the Japanese eat raw eggs?
+Isn’t it dangerous?” is common among curious people and lovers of Japanese cuisine, and the answer reveals a lot about the care for quality and tradition in Japan.

 Why do the Japanese consume raw eggs?

-In Japan, eggs undergo an extremely rigorous inspection and sanitation process before they reach supermarket shelves.
+In Japan, eggs undergo an extremely rigorous inspection and sanitization process before reaching supermarket shelves.
 This includes:

-• Washing and disinfection: The eggs are carefully cleaned to remove any residue that may contain bacteria.
+• Washing and disinfection: Eggs are carefully cleaned to remove any residue that may contain bacteria.

-• Salmonella tests: Whole batches are regularly tested to ensure they are free from bacteria.
+• Salmonella testing: Entire batches are regularly tested to ensure they are free from the bacteria.

 • Specific labeling: Many eggs in Japan come with clear information about expiration dates, indicating until when they can be consumed raw.

-This production system makes the Japanese confident in the safety of consuming raw eggs, unlike many other countries where the processes are not as strict.
+This production system makes the Japanese trust in the safety of consuming raw eggs, unlike many other countries where the processes are not as strict.

-Concerns about salmonella are justified in places where quality control is less stringent.
-According to the CDC (Centers for Disease Control and Prevention), only 1 in every 10,000 eggs in the United States is found to have salmonella.
+The concern with salmonella is justified in places where quality control is less rigorous.
+According to the CDC (Centers for Disease Control and Prevention), only 1 in every 10,000 eggs in the United States has salmonella.
 In Japan, the incidence is even lower, thanks to the sterilization process and careful handling.

 However, there are some important recommendations that the Japanese follow to minimize risks: